jmpre28/user-text-editor/README.md

 ## Link

-A link to the deployed application: <a href="user-text-editor-production.up.railway.app">JATE Text Editor</a>
+A link to the deployed application: user-text-editor-production.up.railway.app